David-WZhao/CGNSS-DDA/README.md

 # CGNSS-DDA

-This is the code for an efficient negative sample selection framework for drug repurposing in the manuscript we are reviewing.
+This is the source code for an efficient negative sample selection framework for drug repurposing in the manuscript we are reviewing.

 ### Requirement
 python 3.6